AvinashKumar3000/react-mini-project/MERN-stack-notes/front-end/PART-05-react-task/qn-02-learn-with-apps/My-mini-application/part-04.md

 - Same output what you saw in html.
 - Same output you should see in react also.
 - Not even a single change.
+- For now, we just copied our html code and pasted inside each components.

 ### `📜 App.jsx`